emberlabs/barcode/readme.md

 I hope to fill this gaping hole in the market today with Barcode Generator for PHP.

 I forked this project because we needed code128 barcodes.
+I added text to the bottom of the barcodes (Human readable text)

 License
 -------